TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Why Puglia?

-Italy is a small country crammed with tourist appeal and visiting popular places like Rome, Florence, Venice, and Naples can feel like you’re cheek to jowl with other tourists in an endless progression.
-Being "down at the heel" is a less expensive, less crowded, and far less hectic place to be, where locals still take time with their food preparations, foods and wines are proudly local, traditions are unchanged, visitors are welcomed and attractions are endless.
+Italy is a small country crammed with tourist appeal.
+Visiting popular places like Rome, Florence, Venice, and Naples can feel like you're cheek to jowl with other tourists in an endless progression.
+Being "down at the heel" is less expensive, less crowded, and far less hectic, where locals still take time with their food preparations, foods, and wines are proudly local, traditions are unchanged, visitors are welcomed, and attractions are endless.
 Need more convincing?
-National Geographic Traveler voted the region of Puglia as one of the best trips for 2014.
+National Geographic Traveler voted the region of Puglia as one of the best trips and values for 2021.

-Cycling on road in olive groves in Puglia.
+Cycling on the country road amid in olive groves and flowers in Puglia.

-Cycling in Puglia slowly through the quiet roads winding past roadside flowers and olive groves is a environmentally sustainable, personally healthy, and relaxing way to see the region.
+Cycling in Puglia slowly through the quiet roads winding past roadside flowers and olive groves is an environmentally sustainable, personally healthy, and relaxing way to see the region.

 Carlo Cascione says it all.
-“We promote a lifestyle focused on the reduction of consumption and energy.
-We want to put a stop to the excessive use of cars which damage the environment and even people’s health.”
-Salento Bici Tours principal, Cascione is passionate about his mission.
-We’re finishing breakfast in the verdant courtyard of our first night’s accommodation, B & B Palazzo dei Dondoli in Lecce, the Baroque capital of the region of Salento, a walled town of Roman theaters, cobble-stoned streets, ornate churches, and old city walls.
-Salento itself is the heel of Italy’s boot, the southeastern part of Puglia.
-We've booked a week’s self-guided bicycle tour through Mac’s Adventures, and Salento Bici Tours, formed in 2011, is their regional partner (see end of article for links).
+"We promote a lifestyle focused on the reduction of consumption and energy.
+We want to put a stop to the excessive use of cars, which damage the environment and even people's health."
+Salento Bici Tours principal, Cascione, is passionate about his mission.
+We're finishing breakfast in the verdant courtyard of our first night's accommodation, B & B Palazzo dei Dondoli in Lecce, the Baroque capital of the region of Salento, a walled town of Roman theaters, cobble-stoned streets, ornate churches, and old city walls.
+Salento is the heel of Italy's boot, the southeastern part of Puglia.
+We've booked a week's self-guided bicycle tour through Mac's Adventures.
+Salento Bici Tours, formed in 2011, is their regional partner (see end of article for links).

 Cascione could have just pulled up with the bikes on Day 1 of our tour, helped us load our gear into the saddlebags provided, explained the basics, and led us through town, ensuring we knew how the GPS worked and how crazy the traffic was.
-But it’s not just a business for him or his partners, it’s a mission: “We want to develop cycle tourism and stimulate knowledge of the landscape, the culture, the people, and the history by having people move slowly through the land.
-We believe that the bicycle is one of the keys to open the door to a wiser world and offer tourists the chance to cross the country at a pace set by their own strength and interests.”
+But it's not just a business for him or his partners.
+It's a mission: "We want to develop cycle tourism and stimulate knowledge of the landscape, the culture, the people, and the history by having people move slowly through the land.
+We believe that the bicycle is one of the keys to opening the door to a wiser world and offering tourists the chance to cross the country at a pace set by their own strength and interests."

-Well, when you’re seniors, as we are, slowly crossing the country feels just right.
-The company also offers themed guided tours from a day to week but we preferred the more independent option, following a designated route with all accommodations booked, bicycles supplied, and luggage transported, yet without needing to keep up with a group.
+Well, when you're a senior, as we are, slowly crossing the country feels just right.
+The company also offers themed guided tours daily to week, but we preferred the more independent option.
+We followed a designated route with all accommodations booked, bicycles supplied, and luggage transported without needing to keep up with a group.

-Collaborating with local agencies and with schools is how Salento Bici Tours spreads the sustainable, slow motion message.
-“We chose to work in partnership with them mainly because of their intimate local knowledge,” said the Product Manager at Mac’s Adventure.
-“They are great to work with and I was really impressed with their eco-friendly philosophy and the fact that 20% of their profits go to the non-profit side of their organization — developing cycling tourism in the Salento region.”
+Salento Bici Tours spreads a sustainable, slow travel message by collaborating with local agencies and schools.
+"We chose to work in partnership with them mainly because of their intimate local knowledge," said the Product Manager at Mac's Adventure.
+"They are great to work with, and I was really impressed with their eco-friendly philosophy and the fact that 20% of their profits go to the non-profit side of their organization, which is developing cycling tourism in the Salento region."

 Cascione winds up as we finish up our cappuccini and succulent breakfast pastries.
-He has filled us in on the history of the area we have chosen to cycle, an area rich in antiquities, ancient villages, castles and sea vistas.
-The written itinerary he hands us merely adds to the caffeine to pump us full of adrenaline and energy: the medieval village of Acaya with its castle and old walls, a wildlife sanctuary with a lake, the 3000-year old Messapian ruins of a Bronze Age village by the sea, the most eastern part of Italy, Otranto, so close to Albania you can see its mountains on a clear day.
-And that’s all just Day 1.
-We can’t wait to get rolling.
-Cascione leads us out and we meet our spiffy bikes: Bottecchia Tempo Libero 21-speed hybrid beauties.
-Eagerly we mount and follow him through Lecce.
-Then he waves goodbye and we are free to follow our GPS and our hearts.
-We remember that there is another good reason to cycle: it’s good for you, mentally and physically.
+He has filled us in on the history of the area we have chosen to cycle, which is rich in antiquities, ancient villages, castles, and sea vistas.
+The written itinerary he hands us merely adds to the caffeine to pump us full of adrenaline and energy: the medieval village of Acaya with its castle and old walls, a wildlife sanctuary with a lake, the 3000-year-old Messapian ruins of a Bronze Age village by the sea, the most eastern part of Italy, Otranto, so close to Albania you can see its mountains on a clear day.
+And that's all just Day 1.
+We can't wait to get rolling.
+Cascione leads us out and meets our spiffy bikes: Bottecchia Tempo Libero 21-speed hybrid beauties.
+Eagerly, we mount and follow him through Lecce.
+Then he waves goodbye, and we can follow our GPS and hearts.
+We remember that there is another good reason to cycle: it's good for you, mentally and physically.

 The afternoon unrolls, the sapphire sea enthralls, and the prehistoric ruins of a Messapian village moldering on the seafront bring us to a stop.
-Mac’s Adventure offered several different tours of the area, but we were snagged by the variety in this tour and by the fact that it took us through what has been called the largest megalithic garden in Europe, festooned with ruins like this, with ancient gravesites, dolmens (a single chamber megalithic tomb), and menhirs (standing stones).
-Finally, sunburnt, dazed, and too ecstatic to be tired, we enter the magical seaside town of Otranto, with its iconic castle on the hill, it’s sliver-sized cobbled streets, and it’s lazy, picturesque harbour and parks.
-Happily we are spending two nights here, as tomorrow we explore the area more fully, sample some of the local foods and wines as part of the tour, and see more of this "megalithic garden."
+Mac's Adventure offered several different tours of the area.
+Still, we were snagged by the variety in this tour and by the fact that it took us through what has been called the most extensive megalithic garden in Europe, adorned with ruins like this, with ancient gravesites, dolmens (a single chamber megalithic tomb), and menhirs (standing stones).
+Finally, sunburnt, dazed, and too ecstatic to be tired, we enter the magical seaside town of Otranto, its iconic castle on the hill, its sliver-sized cobbled streets, and its lazy, picturesque harbor and parks.
+Happily, we are spending two nights here, as tomorrow we explore the area more thoroughly, sample some of the local foods and wines as part of the tour, and see more of this "megalithic garden."

-On Day 3 it’s all about the ocean.
-We encounter our first real hills but are so distracted by the ancient lighthouses, the views over Otranto Strait, and the siren call of the seashore that we hardly notice we’re pumping harder.
-We stop for an iced coffee with almond milk (Latte di Mandorla) and head off once again for more Adriatic in our face and breeze at our backs and a cycle route that is now kissing the shore.
+On Day 3, it's all about the ocean.
+We encounter our first actual hills but are so distracted by the ancient lighthouses, the views over Otranto Strait, and the siren call of the seashore that we hardly notice we're pumping harder.
+We stop for an iced coffee with almond milk (Latte di Mandorla) and head off again for more Adriatic in our faces, a breeze at our backs, and a cycle route now kissing the shore.

-From Leuca to Ugento, from Ugento to the walled city of Gallipoli and from Gallipoli back to Lecce via Copertino, our route was perfectly planned and delivered daily surprises and pleasures, even on our one day of rain.
-When you know you’re going to snug up at the end of a day in a local masseria (a fortified farm house) or a cozy B & B, and when there is always a café or bar to stop and get dry at while you try out a different coffee or wine, somehow getting wet doesn’t seem to be much of a bother.
+From Leuca to Ugento, from Ugento to the walled city of Gallipoli, and from Gallipoli back to Lecce via Copertino, our route was perfectly planned and delivered daily surprises and pleasures, even on our one day of rain.
+When you know, you'll snug up at the end of a day in a local masseria (a fortified farmhouse) or a cozy B & B, and when there is always a café or bar to stop and get dry at.
+At the same time, you try out a different coffee or wine; somehow, getting wet doesn't seem to be much of a bother.

 Entering the island of Gallipoli over the bridge of the walled city, David relaxes and walks with his bike.